 Nissan’s Warranty Coverage

-In 2018, we studied warranties of 35 brands and ranked them in order of coverage.
+In 2018, we studied warranties of 35 brands and ranked them in order of best factory warranty coverage.
 Nissan’s factory limited warranty ranked 33rd on this list.
 With 3 years/36,000 miles basic coverage and 5 years/60,000 miles powertrain coverage, it is similar to warranties offered by other mainstream brands.

 Nissan offers an electric vehicle, the Leaf, but its 2020 model line has no hybrids.
 In addition to the New Vehicle Limited Nissan Warranty, the Leaf comes with a 5-year/60,000-mile electric powertrain warranty, while its lithium-ion battery pack is covered by its own 96-month/100,000-mile warranty.

 Where Nissan’s factory warranty falls a bit short compared to some others is in roadside assistance, which runs 3 years/36,000 miles.
 Some mainstream brands, including Ford and Chevrolet, extend their roadside assistance to the same 5-years/60,000-miles as their powertrain warranties.